vedph/cadmus-doc/migration/rendering/architecture.md

 ##### Collecting Annotated Segments

-▶️ (1) **flatten layers**: use a text part flattener (`ITextPartFlattener`) to get the whole text into a multiline string, plus one range for the fragments in each of the picked layer parts.
+▶️ (1) **flatten text with fragments from layers**: use a text part flattener (`ITextPartFlattener`) to get the whole text into a multiline string, plus one range for the fragments in each of the picked layer parts.

 The resulting text is (I add a ruler with index numbers at its bottom for better readability):